TranscryptOrg/Transcrypt/Transcrypt/docs/sphinx/_build/html/_sources/special_facilities.txt

 -----------------------------

 Transcrypt's module mechanism looks a lot like Python's but there are a few differences.
-Firstly it is good practice to use url-based unique module identifiers, e.g.
+Firstly, in Transcrypt it is good practice to use url-based unique module identifiers, e.g.

 - *com.github.<my name>.<my module name>*
 - *org.python.pypi.<my module name>*
 - *com.<myc company name>.<my module name>*

-To achieve optimal CPython compatibility, an exeption is made for modules that are part of the CPython distribution, e.g.
+To achieve optimal CPython compatibility, an exception is made for modules that are part of the CPython distribution, e.g.

 - *itertools*